Course reserves for instructors

 After the exam period has ended, the reading list will cease to be available for your students.
 If a student requires extended access to their course readings, please send an email request to firstname.lastname@example.org.
 You can reactivate any items that you wish to use again.

-At the end of the semester, all personal copies of books will be removed from the Course Reserves Room and sent back to you.
-Library books placed on reserve upon your request will be returned to the regular library collection.
-Textbooks placed on reserve through the student funding initiative (LSFC) will remain in the Course Reserves Room for two years, or until the instructor for the course requests that they be removed; contact email@example.com if you wish to have textbooks removed from reserves for one or more courses.
+At the end of the semester, library books placed on reserve upon your request will be returned to the regular library collection.
+Textbooks placed on reserve through the student funding initiative (LSF) will remain in the Course Reserves Room for two years, or until the instructor for the course requests that they be removed; contact email@example.com if you wish to have textbooks removed from reserves for one or more courses.

 Permanent links in Moodle or in your syllabus